 Colleen has been teaching yoga in Chester County, PA since 2004.
 She is the Director at Seva Power Yoga, a vinyasa studio in West Chester, where she leads classes and teacher trainings.
 She is a yoga provider for Unite for HER, a nonprofit that supports women diagnosed with breast cancer and offers alternative healing modalities in addition to the standard of care.
 Colleen has participated in many trauma sensitive trainings and has been active in yoga service since 2010.
 She leads yoga and mindfulness classes within the criminal justice system, in recovery centers and to adolescents in behavioral health settings.
 In 2016, Colleen co-facilitated a 200 hour yoga teacher training within a maximum security prison as part of the Transformation Yoga Project team.
 Her work in yoga service continues to be a source of inspiration, joy and growth.

 Alexis completed her 200-hour Yoga Teacher Training at The Light Within Yoga Studio and continues her yogic education by regularly attending classes, workshops, and specialized training sessions.
 As an avid writer and social media guru, Alexis offers a unique perspective on the cultural, emotional, and philosophical aspects of mindfulness.
-Her passion for teaching yoga to adolescents keeps her busy with classes at Delaware County Detention Center, Montgomery County Youth Center, and Chester High School.
-In addition to being the Digital Media Marketing Director for Transformation Yoga Project, Alexis also teaches private clients, chair yoga, and several classes per week at her home studio, The Light Within.
+Her passion for teaching yoga to adolescents keeps her busy with classes at Delaware County Detention Center and Montgomery County Youth Center.
+In addition to being the Digital Media Marketing Director for Transformation Yoga Project, Alexis also teaches community chair yoga classes for seniors.

 Brianne first began studying yoga and mindfulness at Temple University through an undergraduate degree in Eastern Philosophy and Visual Anthropology.
 Her deep love for philosophy and commitment to social justice brought her to pursue yoga teacher training so that she could build a life of connection and service.
 Since completing her 200 hour certification, she has focused primarily on continuing education in trauma sensitivity for youth and adults, yoga service, and activism with over 400 hours of continuing education.
 She is an E-RYT, a trained facilitator in the Inside Out: Prison Exchange Program Methodology out of Temple University, and in Transformative Social Theory's Intergroup Dialogue techniques.
 She was also a contributor at the Yoga Service Council's Best Practices Symposium for Yoga in the Criminal Justice System.
 Brianne leads TYP's Criminal Justice Training, co-facilitates yoga teacher training in facilities and within other trauma sensitive workshops.
 Yoga service has been a catalyst for her own personal growth and transformation.
 She is ever grateful for the opportunity to connect with and learn from each individual who comes to yoga, for all of those who have practiced before her, and for all the teachers who continuously light the way.